 The Hughes Medal is awarded biennially (in odd years) “for an original discovery in the physical sciences, particularly as applied to the generation, storage and use of energy”.

 The award was named after the scientist David E. Hughes FRS (PDF) and was first awarded in 1902.
 Previously the award was made for original discoveries particularly related to electricity and magnetism or their applications.
 Previous winners of this medal include Alexander Graham Bell and Stephen Hawking FRS.
-The medal is of silver gilt and is accompanied by a gift of £1,000.
+The medal is of silver gilt and is accompanied by a gift of £2,000.

-The 2013 call for nominations has now closed.
-The winner will be announced in the Summer.
+The call for nominations is now closed.
+The next call for nominations will open in November 2016.

 If possible the Committee will award the medal to an early-to-mid career stage scientist.
 The award is open to citizens of a Commonwealth country or of the Irish Republic or those who have been ordinarily resident and working in a Commonwealth country or in the Irish Republic for a minimum of three years immediately prior to being proposed.

 Most recent medallist